-New Orleans native Stacey M. is an award winning writer, director and producer with an impressive slate of groundbreaking, thought provoking, cutting edge content.
-Her critically acclaimed work has screened before audiences worldwide.
+New Orleans native Stacey M. is an award winning writer and director with an impressive slate of groundbreaking, critically acclaimed work that has screened before audiences worldwide.

 As one of thirteen directors chosen by the Directors Guild of America and the Association of Independent Commercial Producers for the 2017 Commercial Director’s Diversity Program, Stacey continues to receive rave reviews for her cinematic approach and distinctive style to storytelling and for creating emotionally charged, riveting character driven stories.

 Stacey has created award winning content for some of the top networks in the entertainment industry while cultivating a strong independent audience and base.